The San Diego County Real Time Network (SDCRTN) is a high-precision positioning service provided by the County at no cost to the user.

-The server also processes the CORS data in real time to check the data quality and to analyze the network integrity.
+The server also processes CORS data in real time to check the data quality and to analyze the network integrity.
 Data is stored at 1 Hz for post-processing.
-See Data Archive at SOPAC

-San Diego County provides the SDCRTN as a service to the general surveying community.
+The County of San Diego provides the SDCRTN as a service to the general surveying community.
 The County makes no expressed warranty or guaranty as to the accuracies of the resultant coordinate values or their use.
 Use of the SDCRTN should only be attempted by experienced professionals, licensed to practice land surveying in the State of California.

 The County makes no expressed warranty or guaranty that on any given day the network or any part thereof will be up and running.
 The County will however, endeavor to post the current day status of the system or future planned service outages on our webpage.

-San Diego County supports the California Real Time Network.
+The County of San Diego supports the California Real Time Network